MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 ROMI allows you to compare efficiencies between different marketing investments.
 It guides you on marketing budget allocation to best maximise incremental margins - by seperating the effect of marketing on revenues that would have been organically achieved.

-ROMI-led companies use past performance results from time series techniques like marketing or media mix modelling - *MMM* - as part of their strategic planning.
+ROMI-led companies use past performance results from time series techniques like marketing or media mix modelling - **MMM** - as part of their strategic planning.
 MMM compares high level incremental impact of online and offline marketing initiatives on revenues.
 Marketers can use this to estimate the optimal marketing mix amongst campaign and channel alternatives and allocate budgets proportionally according to what is most likely to pay off.

-Incremental / absolute lift.

-Data used to fit marketing mix models.
-The response data needs to be at the same level of granularity as the ads spend data.

-media spend, response data (sales), channel data, number of views, clicks, and product price, promotion, distribution, and control variables, such as weather, economic conditions, seasonality, and market competition

-Past performance may not be the best indicator for future performance.
-Conventional MMM only provides an estimate of the past performance but does not specifically attempt to estimate what the performance will be in the future.
-Customer behaviour and market conditions may change in the future and affect marketing performance.
-Thus, the results from MMM should be used with caution when making decisions.
-MMM is often criticized for its “rear-view mirror” or after the fact perspective of marketing mix impact.

-However, new simulation models can provide scenarios for managers to assess future potential results.
-To aid in evaluating new products, they have begun Monte Carlo simulations integrating the degrees of uncertainty and drivers of a project.
-The simulations enable the marketing team to assess the range of potential outcomes and to apply market models and to assess discounted cash flow.
-The analysis allows the understanding of likely outcomes to gain a degree of confidence of the amount of risk.

 **Measure and Optimize the journey Tactically within addressable channels with Multi-Touch Attribution**